From my comments queue:

 Your intuition

 Follow it.
-If a situation appears benign on its face but feels sinister, get outta there.
+If a situation appears benign on its face but feels sinister, get out ASAP.
 Your subconscious is picking up on something.

 Roads

-The roads are terrible and people drive recklessly and aggressively.
-Wear your seatbelt at all times.
-If your office’s cars don’t have seatbelts, complain until they do.
+Very few roads are paved and Afghans drive aggressively.
+Wear your seat belt at all times.
+If your office’s cars don’t have seat belts complain until they do.
 Steer clear of traffic accidents, especially on the main roads leading out of the city, as these can quickly escalate to bloody brawls involving dozens of people and weapons.
+If a taxi driver is driving recklessly, complain to the dispatcher.

 I think there needs to be a major change in the attitudes and perceptions of Afghans.
 International security premises its policies on this idea that every Afghan is a potential threat, which is a really impoverished way to approach the immensely important work and potential present here.
 I think aid workers should reassess why they are in Afghanistan, and structure their lives/work not around their personal security – but around the potential to make a significant impact on the lives of a people who have suffered 30 years of war.
 Perhaps, this is best done first by listening.